What is Tying Up?

 - Post Tying Up Management

 If you suspect your horse is tying up call the vet.
-Remove all cereal based feeds and ensure that forage is fed at a minimum of 1.5% bodyweight per day.
-A balancer is ideal for good-doers although high fibre, low NSC feeds can be continued for those who have difficulty maintaining weight at rest or in light work.
+Remove all cereal based feeds and ensure that forage is fed at a minimum of 1.5% bodyweight dry matter per day.
+A balancer is ideal for good doers although high fibre, low NSC feeds can be continued for those who have difficulty maintaining weight at rest or in light work.
 It is essential that the reintroduction to work is made gradually under veterinary advice